ZervioUK/docs/Database/Database Overview.md

 | `job_type_id`      | ID of the job type associated with the activity type.                    |
 | `project_id`       | ID of the project associated with the activity type (if applicable).     |

-A service is also needed , this allows installers, and other crew to be assigned to an activity
+A service is also needed, this allows installers and other crew to be assigned to an activity

 **3. Service Table**